getvictor/website/content/posts/go-json-unmarshal/index.md

 In addition, we wrote about [how to read program arguments from STDIN with Go](..//get-args-from-stdin/), which is more secure than using environment variables or command-line arguments.

+Also, we explained [the difference between Go modules and packages](../go-modules-and-packages/), which is essential for organizing and managing Go code.

 ## Watch how to use Go to unmarshal JSON null, set, and missing fields accurately

 {{< youtube yHhk5wGNxk4 >}}